metabrainz/picard-plugins/plugins/classical_extras/Readme.md

     * **Movement/Part tags**:
       (a) "Tags for (computed) movement number".
 This is not necessarily the embedded movt/part number, but is the sequence number of the movement within its parent work **on the current release**.
       (For these purposes, the "parent work" is the highest level work of which the track/movement is a a part but which is not a collection)
-      (b) (not shown in screenshot) "Tags for (computed) total number of movements".
+      (b) "Tags for (computed) total number of movements".
 This will be the total number of movements in the parent work as numbered above.
       (c) "Tags for Movement - excluding embedded movt/part numbers".
 As below, but without the movement part/number prefix (if applicable)
       (d) "Tags for Movement - including embedded movt/part numbers".
 This tag(s) will contain the full lowest-level part name extracted from the lowest-level work name, according to the chosen tagging style.
       For options (c) and (d), the tags can either be filled "for use with multi-level work tags" or "for use with 1-level work tags (intermediate works will prefix movement)" - or different tags for each column.
 The latter option will include any intermediate work levels which are missing from a single-level work tag.
 Use different tag names for these, from the multi-level version, otherwise both versions will be appended, creating a multi-valued tag (a warning will be given).